 Panoramic Photography Services in the Austin, TX Area

-In addition to the basic tags needed in your portfolio's XML file, there are also several optional tags that work with PangeaVR 1.1 and later.
+In addition to the basic tags needed in your portfolio's XML file, there are also several optional tags:

 <camera>